up42/docs/source/getting-started/core-concepts.rst

 Jobs
 ----

 A job is an instance of a workflow.
-Jobs are created when :ref:`starting a job <running-jobs>`.
+Jobs are created when running a workflow.

+.. _ :ref:`starting a job <running-jobs>`.

-In order to start a job, the following data must be provided:
+In order to start a job, :ref:`the following data must be provided <block-params>`:

 * A query to determine how data should be filtered (used by the data blocks)
 * Optional runtime configuration parameters (specified by and used by processing blocks)